 Digital citizenship – a collection of articles and resources to maximise students’ use of technology.

-It is also mandatory for all staff and students to carry a mask with them at all times – in playgrounds and on school grounds.
-This includes adults in all Early Childhood Education and Care settings, including when caring for and educating children.
+NSW Health advice requires that all staff must wear a face mask or covering at all times when indoors – this includes in playgrounds and elsewhere on school grounds.
+This includes adults in all early childhood education and care settings, including when caring for and educating children.

 Non-essential visitors are not permitted in schools.
 Some visitors are permitted in schools based on the guidelines that follow.

 Parents and carers must follow their school’s advice regarding changes to drop off and pick up including staying in the car when dropping off and picking up children if safe to do so.

 - maintain physical distancing by avoiding gathering outside of school gates

 - remain outside of school grounds (note some exceptions may apply regarding schools for specific purposes, vulnerable students or students with disability)

 - follow mask-wearing requirements and sign in using the Service NSW QR code when entering the school.

 QR code sign-in process for all staff and visitors